aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

     <!--/codeinclude-->

 ???+ required "Database Source Code"
-    Code managed the schema and initial data for the application is defined using [Liquibase](https://www.liquibase.org/) in `src/main/resources/db/changelog/db.changelog-master.yml`:
+    The code that manages the schema and initial data for the application is defined using [Liquibase](https://www.liquibase.org/) in `src/main/resources/db/changelog/db.changelog-master.yml`:

     <!--codeinclude-->
     [](../../examples/cdk-application-pipeline/src/main/resources/db/changelog/db.changelog-master.yaml)